 Maybe your family has a specific spot on the beach they like to go to, or you want directions to grandma’s house without having to type in the address every time.
 To access these places quickly, you can add custom labels or names within Google Maps.

 First, search for a place by typing an address, or just plant a pin somewhere on the map with a long press on the screen.
-Tap the bottom of the screen to bring up the place card, and choose Add label to give your spot a name.
+Tap the bottom of the screen to bring up the place card, slide the button row all the way to the left, and choose Label to give your spot a name.
 All your places will be linked to your Google account, so they will show up across platforms as long as you’re logged in.
-If you’ve already labeled it, try searching for “home” in Google Chrome’s navigation bar.
+If you’ve already labeled it, try searching for the name you gave the place in Google Chrome’s navigation bar.

 Having a list of places you frequently visit will also make it easier to use voice commands with Google Assistant.
 That way, you can say “Ok, Google, take me home,” or “Take me to the gym,” instead of saying the actual addresses for those places every time you want to go there.